Biglup/cardano-c/README.md

 Two selectors are provided out of the box:

-- **Round-Robin Random-Improve (the default)** — a port of the multi-asset generalization of [CIP-2 Random-Improve](https://cips.cardano.org/cip/CIP-2) implemented by [cardano-foundation/cardano-coin-selection](https://github.com/cardano-foundation/cardano-coin-selection) (`Cardano.CoinSelection.Balance`), as used by cardano-wallet and specified in [Self Organisation in Coin Selection](https://iohk.io/en/blog/posts/2018/07/03/self-organisation-in-coin-selection/) (Edsko de Vries, IOHK, 2018).
-It selects UTXOs at random per required asset in round-robin order, improving each toward twice its minimum, which keeps the wallet's UTXO distribution healthy over time (better transaction parallelism and privacy) and produces change outputs that resemble the payments made.
+- **Round-Robin Random-Improve (the default)**: a port of the multi-asset generalization of [CIP-2 Random-Improve](https://cips.cardano.org/cip/CIP-2) implemented by [cardano-foundation/cardano-coin-selection](https://github.com/cardano-foundation/cardano-coin-selection) (`Cardano.CoinSelection.Balance`), as used by cardano-wallet and specified in [Self Organisation in Coin Selection](https://iohk.io/en/blog/posts/2018/07/03/self-organisation-in-coin-selection/) (Edsko de Vries, IOHK, 2018).
+It selects UTXOs at random per required asset in round-robin order, improving each toward twice its minimum, which keeps the wallet's UTXO distribution healthy over time (better transaction parallelism) and produces change outputs that resemble the payments made.
 It supports an "optimal" and a "minimal" selection strategy (see `cardano_selection_strategy_t`).
-- **Largest-First** — a simple deterministic selector that spends the largest UTXOs first and produces a single change output.
+- **Largest-First**: a simple deterministic selector that spends the largest UTXOs first and produces a single change output.
 Useful when predictability matters more than UTXO health.

 Use `cardano_tx_builder_set_coin_selector` to switch selectors, or implement your own with `cardano_coin_selector_new`.